 What makes worms so good at filtering wastewater

-Worms in and of themselves are not great at filtering wastewater.
-Rather, worms target the solids (or TSS) and break this waste down in their stomachs.
-Their excrement (worm castings) are rich in microbial activity.
+wastewater.
+Rather, worms target the solids (or TSS) and break this waste down

 This bacterium is aerobic, or needs air to function, and the burrowing earthworms create air channels throughout the system thereby bringing air to these tiny soldiers and creating an optimum living environment.
 This symbiotic relationship between worms and bacteria is what powers the process, as the bacteria target the BOD of wastewater, the worms target the TSS and nitrogen.Ultimately, BIDA System (Process of BioFiltro company) converts wastewater into a reusable asset and contaminants into nutritious fertilizer onsite.